Bhutan- The Kingdom of Peppers

-One of the reasons why Bhutan is unique from the rest of the world is also because of its simple yet healthy culinary and gastronomy lifestyle.
-If you are traveling to Bhutan to binge on all the fast-food franchised restaurants and cafes, you have chosen the wrong place.
-Rather Bhutan offers her visitors homely and healthy food.
-In rural regions, families gather around the fire and watch mothers cook meals for the family later on followed by serving food to the eldest member of the family first.
+One of the reasons why Bhutan is unique from the rest of the world is because of its simple yet healthy culinary lifestyle.
+If you are planning to travel to Bhutan to binge on all the fast-food franchised restaurants and cafes, then you are on the wrong track.
+Bhutan offers her visitors homely and healthy food.
+In rural regions, families gather around the bonfire and watch mothers cook meals for the family.
+Food is then served to the eldest member of the family first.

-Talking of the food one of the distinctive qualities of Bhutanese curry is its ‘hotness’.
-Bhutanese don’t use chilies as species but they eat them like a vegetable.
-Several varieties/variants are being grown and used, at least partly stemming from different parts of the country, and “chili is omnipresent in the Bhutanese kitchen.”
-On average, a household consumes more than 1 kilo of chili in a week.
+One of the distinctive qualities of Bhutanese curry is its ‘hotness’.
+There are several varieties of chillies being grown and used in Bhutan.
+“Chilli is omnipresent in the Bhutanese kitchen.”
+On average, a household consumes more than 1 kilo of chilli in a week.

-'Ema Datsi' is the most popular curry.
-Ema is just the Bhutanese word for chili, so the “Ema” above is not a distinct name, it just labels that chili as chillI, Ema Datsi its curry is made of chilies and cheese.
-Several culinary Bhutanese dishes have chilies in them in some form or the other.
-In several Bhutanese homes and restaurants, it is customary to serve ‘ezay’ Bhutanese version of Chilli sauce/ pickle ’ as an accompaniment to the main course
+'Ema Datsi' is the most popular chilli dish in Bhutan.
+Ema is just the Bhutanese word for chilli.
+Ema Datsi is made of chillies and cheese.
+Most Bhutanese dishes have chillies in some form or other.
+In several Bhutanese homes and restaurants, it is customary to serve ‘ezay’ Bhutanese version of chilli sauce/ pickle ’ as a condiment to the main course

-Today, there are more than 400 different varieties of chilies found all over the world.
-Some of the 'hottest’ chilies are grown in Asia including the Himalayan Kingdom of Bhutan.
-The “hotness" of chili is due to a component present in it called capsaicin.
-Unlike what most people believe, it’s not the chili seeds or flakes that make it spicy.
-Rather, it’s the inner membrane inside the chili that contributes to the pungency.
+Today, there are more than 400 different varieties of chillies found all over the world.
+Some of the 'hottest’ chillies are grown in Asia including the Himalayan Kingdom of Bhutan.
+The “hotness" of chilli is due to a component present in it called capsaicin.
+Unlike what most people believe, it’s not the chilli seeds or flakes that make it spicy.
+Rather, it’s the inner membrane inside the chilli that contributes to the pungency.

-Since chili is the main ingredient in almost all the curries, Bhutanese has learned to preserve seasonal chillis for all seasons.
+Since chilli is the main ingredient in almost all curries, Bhutanese have learned to preserve seasonal chillis for all seasons.
 Bhutanese farmers in the western part of Bhutan sundry or smoke-dry chillis.
-A kilo of sun-dried chili can cost more than Nu 1500/-, it is considered the best delicacies from the west.
+A kilo of sun-dried chilli can cost more than Nu 1500/-, and it is considered the best delicacies from the west.

-Dalle Khursani known as the fireball is one of the hottest chilies in the world.
+Dalle Khursani known as the fireball is one of the hottest chillies in the world.
 1-2 of these blazing red balls are enough to set your mouth on fire.
-Living up to its name and fame, the chili is super-hot and is not for the faint-hearted.
+Living up to its name and fame, the chilli is super-hot and is not for the faint-hearted.
 When fully ripen, this bright red-round-cherry-sized ball spices up all the taste buds it comes into contact with.
-If you are looking for some firework in your mouth, then Dalle Khursani is your go-to chilly.
+If you are looking for some fireworks in your mouth, then Dalle Khursani is your go-to chilli.

 Besides its addictive taste, Dalley Chili is known for its medical properties.
-With its unique taste, many Bhutanese folks have found love in this fiercest chili.
-Local vendors from Tsirang and Wangdue district are some of the main suppliers of Dalley Pickle.
-The fermented pickle is supplied to the rest of the districts and some are exported beyond Bhutan also.
+With its unique taste, many Bhutanese folks have found love in this fiercest chilli.
+Local vendors from Tsirang and Wangdue districts are some of the main suppliers of Dalley Pickle.
+The fermented pickles are supplied to the rest of the districts and some are exported beyond Bhutan also.

-Aside from the use of Chillis on the platter, Bhutan is also a place reported to use burning chili pepper to drive away evil spirits.
-There is another story of mountains, cold winters, hot and humid summers, and the power of chilli to help to stay warm.
+Aside from the use of chillis on the platter, Bhutan is also a place reported to use burning chilli pepper to drive away evil spirits.